 • Quarterly wellness events

-• Subsidized offsite massage sessions
+• Subsidized offsite spa services

 • Rotational scheduling for departments

+For high-stress industries, offering a 60-minute or 90-minute session once per month can provide consistent relief and prevention.
+It’s also important to consider accessibility to ensure remote employees and shift workers are included.
 The key is consistency.
 Wellness initiatives work best when they are part of the rhythm of the workplace, not a one-time novelty.

 Can Full Body Massage Improve Productivity and Reduce Workplace Stress?

+This is often the question executives ask first.
+The answer, supported by growing research, is yes.
 Stress impacts cognitive function.
 When employees are tense and fatigued, their ability to focus, problem-solve, and collaborate declines.

 Massage contributes to productivity by: